USB hardware: Cabling

 A USB twisted pair, in which the Data+ and Data− conductors are twisted together in a double helix.
 The wires are enclosed in a further layer of shielding.

 The D± signals used by low, full, and high speed are carried over a twisted pair (typically unshielded) to reduce noise and crosstalk.
 SuperSpeed uses separate transmit and receive differential pairs, which additionally require shielding (typically, shielded twisted pair but twinax is also mentioned by the specification).
 Thus, to support SuperSpeed data transmission, cables contain twice as many wires and are larger in diameter.

 The USB 1.1 standard specifies that a standard cable can have a maximum length of 5 m with devices operating at full speed (12 Mbit/s), and a maximum length of 3 m with devices operating at low speed (1.5 Mbit/s).

 USB 2.0 provides for a maximum cable length of 5 m for devices running at high speed (480 Mbit/s).
 The primary reason for this limit is the maximum allowed round-trip delay of about 1.5 μs.
 If USB host commands are unanswered by the USB device within the allowed time, the host considers the command lost.
 When adding USB device response time, delays from the maximum number of hubs added to the delays from connecting cables, the maximum acceptable delay per cable amounts to 26 ns.
 The USB 2.0 specification requires that cable delay be less than 5.2 ns/m (1.6 ns/ft, 192000 km/s), which is close to the maximum achievable transmission speed for standard copper wire.

 The USB 3.0 standard does not directly specify a maximum cable length, requiring only that all cables meet an electrical specification: for copper cabling with AWG 26 wires the maximum practical length is 3 m.
+For USB 3.x cables, the D± signals are usually shielded.